kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/topics/prerequisites.md

 This infrastructure provider sets up Kubernetes clusters using a [Global Load Balancer](https://cloud.google.com/load-balancing/) with a public ip address.

-Kubernetes nodes, to communicate with the control plane, pull container images from registried (e.g. gcr.io or dockerhub) need to have NAT access or a public ip.
+Kubernetes nodes, to communicate with the control plane, pull container images from registered (e.g. gcr.io or dockerhub) need to have NAT access or a public ip.
 By default, the provider creates Machines without a public IP.

 To make sure your cluster can communicate with the outside world, and the load balancer, you can create a [Cloud NAT](https://cloud.google.com/nat/docs/overview) in the region you'd like your Kubernetes cluster to live in by following [these instructions](https://cloud.google.com/nat/docs/using-nat#create_nat).